byoda/byoda-python/docs/infrastructure/create_a_service.md

 ## 5: Signing your schema

-There are two signatures for a schema: the ServiceData secret provides the 'service' signature and the NetworkServicesCA provides the 'network' signature.
+There are two signatures for a schema: the ServiceData secret you have just created, provides the 'service' signature and the NetworkServicesCA provides the 'network' signature.

 As you just created the ServiceData secret in step #2, you can generate the service signature but you'll have to ask the directory server of the network to provide the network signature by calling the PATCH /api/v1/network/service API.
 Both steps are implemented by the '[tools/sign_data_contract.py](https://github.com/byoda/byoda-python/blob/master/tools/sign_data_contract.py)' script.
 Before you can run the tool, you have to create a config.yml, that later will also be used when you start the server.
 Copy the config-sample.yml file in the byoda-python directory to config.yml, remove the 'dirserver' block and edit the configuration as appropriate.